Can I donate my used books, music or movies to the library?

 - The Library Collection - Usually only books published in the current year are added to the Library’s collection.

 - Small donations are accepted at all Library locations during open hours.

 - Large donations can be deposited outside the Central Library Friend’s Store, on the main floor across from the Checkout Desk.
 Ask a staff person or volunteer if you need a cart for assistance.

-- Very large donations can be brought to the loading dock on the 10th Street side of the Central Library any weekday before 1:00 pm.
+- Very large donations can be brought to the loading dock on the 10th Street side of the Central Library on weekdays between 10 a.m. and 5 p.m.
 Ring the doorbell, and a volunteer or a staff member will help you unload and issue a receipt.
 Please do not leave books outside or near the parking garage elevator.